Helmdon's Footpaths and Walking Groups

 Two walking groups are based in Helmdon, both led by the Footpaths Warden - Roger Miles

 - The Thursday group is part of the national Health Walks programme (www.walkingforhealth.org.uk).
 Walks occur every Thursday afternoon throughout the year.
-Walkers meet outside the Reading Room in Helmdon at 1.45pm and return shortly after 3pm for tea and cakes.
+Walkers meet outside the Reading Room in Helmdon at 1.45pm and return shortly after 3pm for tea and cakes (when available).
 The walks are free and aim to cover around 3 miles but are adjusted to take account of the weather.
-The 2019 walks start on 10th January.

 - The Monday Evening group only goes during the summer months to take advantage of the long evenings.
 Dates are advertised each year but typically run from late May to mid-August.
 These are longer walks of up to 6 miles.
 They leave from outside the village pub at 7pm and return there for a drink around 9 pm